openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| does not support re-assigning a method for objects.
-In the statically
+In statically-typed
-types languages, the layout of objects is fixed, and all instances of the same object must share the same code of each method.
+languages, the layout of objects is fixed, and all instances of the same object must share identical code of each method.

 To add specific behavior for certain objects, create separate wrapper functions, or use inheritance.